 Running costs of Electric Underfloor Heating

 With the price of fuel increasing between 15%-20% a year, the running costs of any heating system becomes an important consideration.
 This article speaks about the costs of running electric underfloor heating and how to reduce them.
-Please dont hesitate to contact us directy (01932 784848, email@example.com) our main website to discuss your particular project.
+Please don’t hesitate to contact us directly (01932 784848, email@example.com) our main website to discuss your particular project or visit our online shop for underfloor heating mats at great prices.

 Table of running costs